-1) The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example,
+Notes: 1) The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
+For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among

 The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 method is best matched to the way the argument is handled internally and will deliver the optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
 For most applications of this function the choice will not be at all critical.